phseiff/github-flavored-markdown-to-html/README.md

                         * when using gh-md-to- html in python: A callable which converts markdown to html, or a string as described above.
+  -e E [E ...], -compress-images E [E ...]
+                        Reduces load time of the generated html by saving all images referenced by the given markdown file as jpeg.
+                        This argument takes a piece of json data containing the following information; if it is not used, no compression is done:
+                        * bg-color: the color to use as a background color when converting RGBA-images to jpeg (an RGB-format).
+Defaults to "white" and accepts almost any HTML5 color-value ("#FFFFFF", "#ffffff", "white" and "rgb(255, 255, 255)" would've all been valid values).
+                        * progressive: Save images as progressive jpegs.
+Default is False.
+                        * srcset: Save differently scaled versions of the image and provide them to the image in its srcset attribute.
+                        Defaults to False.
+Takes an array of different widths or True, which serves as a shortcut for "[500, 800, 1200, 1500, 1800, 2000]".
+                        * quality: a value from 0 to 100 describing at which quality the images should be saved (this is done after they are scaled down, if they are scaled down at all).
+                        Defaults to 90.
+If a specific size is specified for a specific image in the html, the image is always converted to the right size.
+If this argument is left empty, no compression is down at all.
+If this argument is set to True, all default values are used.
+If it is set to json data and values are omitted, the defaults are also used.
+If a dict is passed instead of json data (when using the tool as a python module), the dict is used as the result of the json data.

 ```